Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/054_Spiral_Matrix.md

 The only tricky part is that when I traverse left or up I have to check whether the row or col still exists to prevent duplicates.

+__Note that start_row<=end_row && start_col<=end_col is the requirement to enter the while loop, which is in fact the INVARIANT we need.
+Therefore, whenever we need to update start_row, start_col, end_row, end_col, we need to check whether we violate the invariant or not.__

 ### Solution when row size and colume size are both within integer range
 ```cpp
 class Solution {